MikaAK/deploy_ex/README.md

 you can use the `--auto_pull_aws` of `-a` flag to pull the aws credentials into the remote machines

+All releases in the app must have a `:tar` step at the end of their `steps`

 ## TL;DR Installation
 Make sure you have your `releases` configured in your root `mix.exs`.
 This command will only function in the root of an umbrella app.